zmister2016/MrDoc/README_ENG.md

 <http://mrdoc.zmister.com>

-You can register, create albums and documents.
+You can register, create project and documents.
 The account can be cleared from time to time.
 It is only for testing purposes.
 Please do not write important documents.

 ### Documentation